Hazardous Waste Cleanup: DuPont Facility - East Chicago, Indiana

 On June 29, 2018, Chemours informed EPA that it had conveyed title to the former DuPont facility and the W.R.
 Grace and Company lease, to East Chicago Gateway Partners, LLC a property redevelopment firm.
 EPA will require DuPont, Chemours, Grace and Gateway to implement the cleanup and long-term monitoring requirements of EPA’s Final Decision.
 On November 16, 2018, EPA announced that the current and past owners agreed to a $26.6M cleanup of the facility.
 E.I. du Pont Nemours and Company, Chemours Company FC, LLC, and East Chicago Gateway Partners, LLC agreed to perform the cleanup work under a Resource Conservation and Recovery Act (RCRA) order.

-The $26.6 million comprehensive soil and groundwater cleanup continues at the Former DuPont East Chicago Facility.
-To date over 23,307 cubic yards (CY) of metals contaminated soil has been removed from the source areas in the Northern Area of the facility along with the in-situ stabilization Conversion of the active organic matter in sludge into inert, harmless material.
-(ISS) of an additional 5,404 CY of deeper saturated soils.
+The $26.6 million comprehensive soil and groundwater Underground water. cleanup continues at the Former DuPont East Chicago Facility.
+To date over 38,969 cubic yards (CY) of metals contaminated soil has been removed from source areas in both the Northern and Southern areas of the facility along with the in-situ stabilization Conversion of the active organic matter in sludge into inert, harmless material.
+(ISS) of an additional 6,063 CY of deeper saturated soils.
 The excavation and off-site disposal of soils from all 8 of the northern source areas was completed in 2020 with an additional 2 southern source areas completed in 2021.
 A permeable Having pores or openings that allow water to pass through. soil cover has been added to 626,087 square feet, or nearly 14.5 acres of the northern area of the property.
-Baseline The numeric level of pollution coming from a source during a particular time period, which is used as a standard to measure future reduction goals and allowances against. groundwater sampling of the southern network of wells has been completed and preliminary groundwater treatment for the northern and southern groundwater injection zones is scheduled to begin in 2022.
+Baseline The numeric level of pollution coming from a source during a particular time period, which is used as a standard to measure future reduction goals and allowances against. groundwater sampling of the entire network of groundwater wells has been completed and preliminary groundwater treatment for the northern and southern groundwater injection zones is scheduled to begin in 2022.
 Groundwater performance monitoring and additional activities related to the redevelopment of the property are ongoing.